-The objective of macroprudential supervision is to mitigate the build-up of vulnerabilities in the financial system or increase resilience to shocks.
+The purpose of macroprudential supervision is to mitigate the build-up of vulnerabilities in the financial system or increase resilience to shocks.
 There are different instruments used in macroprudential supervision.
 Capital buffer requirements make banks more resilient.
-The regulation on requirements for new residential mortgage loans dampens borrowing and thereby reduces household vulnerabilities.
+The objective of the lending regulation is to dampen borrowing and reduce household vulnerabilities.
 Requirements in the regulation include a capital requirement for residential mortgage loans, which sets a limit for the amount a household may borrow.

 The financial system must be able to absorb large shocks